Harp Mountain is known as the easiest 5,000-foot peak in the Chugach Mountains, but the steep ascent makes it a challenging climb.

 Once you reach the top of Harp Mountain you will usually be rewarded with incredible views of the surrounding area, including Hanging Valley, Eagle and Symphony Lakes, and even all the way out to Turnagain Arm.

-Unfortunately, our views consisted of a lot of nothingness.
+Unfortunately, the first time I hiked to the top the views consisted of a lot of nothingness.
 We were socked in and it was snowing big flakes, so we turned around and headed back down the mountain.

 A Fast Descent